ShakedBraimok/github-flow/README.md

 `pip install github-flow`

 ## Configuration (github-flow.yaml)
-The main advantage of this git-flow implementation (additional to the pull-reuests before the merge), is the centralized configuration file, all the developers workflow will be the same according this conf file.
+The main advantage of this git-flow implementation (additional to the pull-requests before the merge), is the centralized configuration file, all the developers workflow will be the same according this conf file.

-This conf file is required, please add it to the root directory of your repository before starting work with `git flow`.
+This configuration file is required for the CLI extension, please add it to the root directory of your repository before starting work with `git flow`.

 ```
 ---